Ntokozo-Ka-Mwqathi/simple_calculator/README.md

 # Simple Calculator
-Simple calculator exercise from Tealeaf Academy - Lesson 1
+Calculator exercise from Tealeaf Academy

+Extra features:

+1. Added % and ** operators.
+2. Display validation check after every input to check whether you equation is okay.
+3. You can now create formulas with parentheses.
+4. You can now delete previous input.